DeanWard/DeanWard/README.md

 # Dean Ward

-**Lead Developer** based in Manchester, building scalable web applications and developer tools.
+**Lead Developer** based in Manchester, UK building scalable web applications and developer tools.

 ## What I'm Working On